Why Manage Multiple Twitter/X Accounts?

 Safe Automation Practices

-- Schedule tweets using official API or approved tools
+- Schedule posts using the official API or approved third-party tools

-- Auto-reply cautiously — generic auto-replies look spammy
+- Auto-reply cautiously — generic auto-replies read as spammy

-- Monitor mentions with notification tools rather than manual checking
+- Monitor mentions with notification tools instead of manually checking every account

-- Never automate follows/unfollows — this is the fastest path to suspension
+- Never automate follows or unfollows — this is the fastest route to suspension

 API Rate Limits to Know